-- (b) Represents costs related to impairment of property, equipment and intangible assets for stores in the United States. - (c) Represents provision related to certain stores where the unavoidable costs of meeting the obligations under the lease agreements are expected to exceed the economic benefits expected to be received from the contract. - (d) Represents loss related to the redemption feature of our preferred shares.
-In connection with the completion of this offering, we expect that all of our outstanding shares of preferred stock will convert automatically into common shares. - (e) Represents provision for the conversion feature of the Series A and Series A-1 Preferred Shares.
+(e) Represents non-cash accretion expense on our preferred shares.
+In connection with the completion of this offering, we expect that all of our outstanding preferred shares will convert automatically into common shares.

+- (f) Represents provision for the conversion feature of the Series A, A-1 and A-2 Preferred Shares.
 In connection with the completion of this offering, we expect that this liability will be converted into equity.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Conversion Feature of our Preferred Shares." - (f) Represents fees and expenses incurred in connection with this offering. - (g) Represents costs incurred to settle a dispute with a former option holder. - (2) Comparable sales refers to year-over-year comparison information for comparable stores and e-commerce.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Conversion Feature of our Preferred Shares." - (g) Represents fees and expenses incurred for the year ended January 31, 2015 in connection with this offering. - (h) Represents costs incurred to settle a dispute with a former option holder. - (2) Comparable sales refers to year-over-year comparison information for comparable stores and e-commerce.
 Our stores are adde to the comparable sales calculation in the beginning of their thirteenth month of operation.